 At the age of 22, US ski prodigy Mikaela Shiffrin has achieved what most racers would die for.
-She's an Olympic gold medallist, a three-time world champion, a four-time World Cup slalom winner – and now she's the overall FIS Alpine Ski World Cup champion.
+She has a gold medal from Sochi, she's a three-time world champion, a four-time World Cup slalom winner – and now she's the overall FIS Alpine Ski World Cup champion.

 After her sweep of the penultimate races at Squaw Valley, California last weekend, Shiffrin entered the week of World Cup Finals in Aspen, Colorado with an almost insurmountable lead in the overall standings.
 She had 378 points more than her only competitor for the World Cup crown, Ilka Stuhec of Slovenia.